PraiseOgwuche/viral-immunity-model/README.md

-# viral-immunity-model# Viral Infection & Immune Response Simulation
+# Viral Infection & Immune Response Simulation

 A web-based simulation tool for modeling viral infection dynamics and immune system responses.
 This application provides an interactive interface to explore how viruses spread and how the immune system responds through T cells and antibodies.